citusdata/citus_docs/tutorials/tut-hash-distribution.rst

 table stored a stream of events while another table stored some aggregations of those events and made queries over them quick.

 That's all for now.
-To learn more about Citus continue to the :doc:`next tutorial <./tut-timeseries>`, or, if you're done with the cluster, run this to stop the worker and master:
+To learn more about Citus continue to the :ref:`next tutorial <tut_timeseries>`, or, if you're done with the cluster, run this to stop the worker and master:

 ::